 Scientific articles are more likely to be written and published when they find a significant effect of the program being evaluated (loannidis 2005, loannidis and Trikalinos 2007).
 This publication bias is apparent in the studies that we selected for meta-analysis, as only three of the 22 studies report insignificant or negative income effects of contract farming (Cahyadi and Waibel 2011, Narayanan 2014, Simmons et al. 2005).
 Notably, two of these three evaluated more than one empirical instance of contract farming in their paper, and report a positive effect in most of these other instances.
 This implies that the academic literature is biased towards studies that find significant effects.
-The pooled average effect sizes that result from the meta-analysis will inevitably over-estimate the 'true' effect of contract farming on income because (many) studies with insignificant effects could not be included in the meta-analysis.
+The pooled average effect sizes that result from the meta-analysis will inevitably over-estimate the 'true' effect of contract farming on income because (many) studies with insignificant effects.